-- Suggested; how to apply to admission to study abroad
+- Suggested; how to apply for admission to study abroad

-Its preserved medieval towns include Sighişoara, and there are many fortified churches and castles, notably cliff top Bran Castle, long associated with the Dracula legend.
-Bucharest, the country’s capital, is the site of the gigantic, Communist-era Palatul Parlamentului government building.
+There are several fortified churches and palaces, especially the Castle of Bran cliffs, which have been linked long with the Dracula legend.
+Sighisoara is made up of preserved medieval cities.
+Bucharest, the country’s capital, is the site of the enormous, communist-era Palatul Parlamentului government building.

-- Application form for diploma recognition (EU, EEA or Swiss applicants)
+- Diploma certificate (EU, EEA or Swiss applicants)

-- Certified copy of academic record translated into Romanian, English, French or German
+- Certified copy of the academic record in the Romanian, French, English or German languages

-- A medical certificate specifying that the candidate does not have any contagious diseases and explaining the applicant’s health status
+- A medical certificate stating that the nominee has no touch diseases and clarifying the health status of the applicant

 Bachelor studies with length depending on the specialty;